Editorial Policy

 We aim to base each opportunity and guide on reliable sources, such as:

-• The employer’s official careers page / official communication
+• the employer’s official careers page or official communication

-When we cannot confirm a detail (e.g., stipend amount, exact closing date), we clearly label it as “Not stated by the employer/source” rather than guessing.
+When we cannot confirm a detail, such as a stipend amount or exact closing date, we clearly label it as “Not stated by the employer/source” rather than guessing.

 3) Verification and accuracy checks